jpinelo/data_cleaning_project/README.md

 **Complementary Information**: codebook.md should be consulted jointly with the codebook of the original data, as it expands on it, rather than replacing it.

-####Detailed Description of the Analysis Process
+####Description of the Analysis Process
+Notes:

+* The steps for downloading data are 'masked'as notes on the script to avoid lengthy repeated downloads when the data is already local.

-The script run_analysis.R downloads accelerameter data from the source indicated above.
+* The script *run_analysis.R* downloads accelerameter data from the source indicated above.
 The Codebook does not replace, but rather completes, the information about the original data, which can be found through the link indicated above.

+#####Summary
 The script joins training and testing data into one table.
 In the process, it keeps only variables which refer to mean and standard deviation of some measurement (see codebook for more info).
 It proceeds to compute the means of each one of the measurements per activity and subject.

 The script is documented throughout and includes a summary of each of five steps, as summarized above.